trabetti/envoy-hystrix-dashboard-demo/README.md

 * 503 SERVICE UNAVAILABLE
 * 10s delay (should trigger a timeout since it is set to 2s in the config file)

-service 1 is configured with 0% errors service 2 is configured with 20% errors service 3 is configured with 50% errors

 This sandbox is based on:
 [envoy front proxy](https://www.envoyproxy.io/docs/envoy/latest/install/sandboxes/front_proxy)